philipd/r-n-r/draft.md

 The answer may depend greatly on which particular JavaScript engine you're using.
 About 20 years ago, Mozilla's engine implemented "arrays" with plain objects.
 Modern engines like V8 achieve higher performance by inferring what kind of array you need and actually creating in memory.
 So, if you initialize an array that happens to contain nothing but integers, V8 will create an integer array.
 But if you add a floating-point number to the same array, V8 will make a new array to support the wider range of data types that you're storing.
 V8 also hides the fact that arrays in memory have a fixed size by creating new arrays behind the scenes whenever your data gets too big to fit.

-If we implement linked lists in Javascript, we won't get these kind of performance enhancements.
+If we implement linked lists in Javascript, we won't get these kinds of performance enhancements.
 So is it even worth it to try?

 I decided to find out myself.
 I created a [JavaScript class](https://github.com/philipd/linked-list) to implement a singly-linked list data structure, then ran it through various performance tests to compare it to JavaScript's built-in arrays.
 With an array containing a million randomly-generated strings, making a thousand additional insertions into the middle of the array took roughly 3 seconds.
 Performing the same number of insertions into a linked list of the same length took roughly 7 *milliseconds*.

-It's worth clarifying, however, that insertion into a linked list can be O(1) or O(n) depending on what information you begin with.
-If you have already have a reference to the location in memory where you want to insert your new element, insertion is O(1); just change a couple of reference pointers and you're done!
-But if you only know the *ordinal position* where you want to perform your insertion, insertion is O(n) because you need to step through the list to find the appropriate location in memory.
+It's worth clarifying, however, that insertion into a linked list can be either time-consuming or practically instantaneous depending on what information you begin with.
+If you already have a reference to the location in memory where you want to insert your new element, insertion is a cinch, no matter the size of your list; just change a couple of reference pointers and you're done!
+But if you only know the *ordinal position* where you want to perform your insertion, then insertion can be time-consuming because you need to step through the list to find the appropriate location in memory.
+And the longer your list is, the longer it will take.

 So what about this more difficult scenario, where we know we want to insert to the nth place in the list, but have to step through the list to get the appropriate reference location?
-Performance in this scenario will vary greatly depending on how far down the list we need to step before performing the insertion, but we can get a good idea of the average by inserting as close to the precise middle of the list as possible.
+Performance in this scenario will vary greatly depending on how far down the list we need to step before performing the insertion, but we can get a good idea of the average by inserting in the exact middle of the list.
 In my tests, the results showed that a thousand of these step-through insertions took about 4.6 seconds, several orders of magnitude longer than insertion-by-reference, but comparable to the array insertion.

+The fact that insertion into an array and insertion into a linked list by ordinal position have comparable execution times shouldn't be surprising when we consider what computer scientiests call their *time complexity*.
+We've actually discussed time complexity already, albeit indirectly, but here's a brief summary: a program's time complexity describes how its execution time changes as the size of its input data grows.
+If a program takes the same amount of time to complete no matter how much data you give it, that's *constant time*.
+On the other hand, if the execution time increases at a steady rate as the amount of input data grows, that's *linear time*.
+There are many other classes of time complexity such as exponential and logarithmic, but for now we only need to understand constant and linear time.

-The fact that insertion into an array and insertion into a linked list by ordinal position have comparable execution times shouldn't be surprising when we consider their time complexity: they are both O(n), even if the contents of the array need to be copied and re-written piecewise to a new location in memory.
-In both cases, we are stepping through the data one-by-one.
+So, back to arrays and linked lists!
+It turns out that insertion into an array and insertion into a linked list by ordinal position have the same time complexity; they are both linear, even though the contents of the array need to be copied and re-written piecewise to a new location in memory.
+In both cases, we are stepping through the data one-by-one, and the execution time grows in proportion to the quantity of data.
 While insertion into a full array comes with the additional overhead of not only *reading* the data but also *writing* it to a new location in memory, this does not increase the task's time complexity, and furthermore, modern JavaScript engines' performance optimizations for arrays likely give them some serious muscle over custom data structures implemented as objects.

 ## Conclusions

 Arrays and linked lists both have their own strengths and weaknesses.
 A linked list performs better when the collection may grow to an unpredictable size, and can be incredibly efficient at data insertion.
-Practically speaking, however, programmers using modern scripting languages such as JavaScript are, in my personal opinion, unlikely to see significant performance enhancements from linked lists due to modern JavaScript engines' significant array method optimizations.
+Practically speaking, however, programmers using modern scripting languages such as JavaScript are, in my opinion, unlikely to see significant performance enhancements from linked lists due to modern JavaScript engines' significant array method optimizations.

 ## Sources Consulted